Workers' Compensation Insurance Calculator

 It may look complicated, but it's just a way for insurers to assign concrete numbers to your business's risks.
 Let's take a look at each one in detail.

-The National Council on Compensation Insurance (NCCI) has more than 700 numerical class codes for different job types.
-Each one of your employees is given a code based on their specific type of work, such as accounting or tree trimming.
+The National Council on Compensation Insurance (NCCI) has more than 700 numerical workers' comp class codes for different job types.
+Each one of your employees is given a code based on their specific type of work, such as accounting or lawn care.
 Each code has a rate associated with it, with higher rates for more risky types of work.

 Basically, the insurer looks at a table and uses the rate assigned for that code in the formula for workers' comp.
-That's how it ends up costing less to insure the accountant than the tree trimmer, who is more at risk of physical injury.
+That's how it ends up costing less to insure an accountant than a lawn care contractor, who is more at risk of physical injury.

 Most states use the standard NCCI system, while 10 states use a modified version.
 Five states use their own method: California, New Jersey, New York, Delaware, and Pennsylvania.
 Learn more about workers’ compensation laws in your state.

-A new business without a claims history would start with an EMF of 1.0, which is the industry average.
+A new business without a history of claims would start with an EMR of 1.0, which is the industry average.
 That number could increase after several claims, or drop after several years without a claim.

 Your payroll